calebdwilliams/tetraco-test/src/products/map-name-tyler-gravity-a-bunch-description-tyler-hudson-is-fat-thats-the-joke-tags-list-created.md

 ---
 name: Tyler
-gravity: a bunch
+gravity: Not so much, actually
-description: Tyler Hudson is fat.
-That's the joke.
+description: Caleb is a jerk.
 tags:
   - created
 ---